 - Occupational therapy

-- Lymes disease and dehydration
+- Lymes disease signs and symptoms

 - Acv and lymes disease

 - Talk to a infectious disease specialist online